Nearly Degenerate Majorana Dark Matter and Its Self-Interactions in a Gauged $U(1)_{L_\mu - L_\tau}$ Model

-The direct detection of inelastic DM discussed here mainly involves the coupling constant $g_\chi$, the kinetic-energy-mixing constant $\epsilon_A$, and the inelastic DM mass splitting $\delta{m}$.
-To estimate the collision reaction between dark matter and target nuclei in direct detection experiments, we evaluate it using the inelastic scattering cross section of dark matter and nucleons.
-The Lagrangian for this reaction, shown in Eq.~(\ref{eq:amu-L}), is
+The direct detection of the inelastic DM discussed here primarily depends on the dark sector gauge coupling $g_\chi$, the kinetic mixing parameter $\epsilon_A$, and the inelastic mass splitting $\delta m$.
+To evaluate the collision rate between dark matter and target nuclei in direct detection experiments, we consider the inelastic scattering cross section of dark matter with nucleons.
+The relevant Lagrangian, derived from Eq.~(\ref{eq:amu-L}), is

-Since $m_{Z^\prime}$ is much smaller than $m_Z$, we will omit the third term.
-The current $J_\gamma^\mu$ is further reformulated from the quark level to the nucleon level \cite{Cirelli:2013ufw}, given by
+Since $m_{Z^\prime}$ is much smaller than $m_Z$, the third term is safely negligible.
+The electromagnetic current $J_{\gamma}^\mu$ is further reformulated from the quark level to the nucleon level \cite{Cirelli:2013ufw}, yielding

-indicating that $Z^\prime $ will only couple to protons and not neutrons. $Z^\prime $ mediates spin-dependent inelastic scattering between Majorana dark matter and protons.
-This process can be categorized into two types: the first, $\chi_+\, p \to \chi_-\, p$, involves an excited dark matter particle colliding with a target and scattering down to the ground state (exothermic inelastic scattering \cite{Graham:2010ca, Li:2022acp}).
-The second, $\chi_- p\, \to \chi_+\, p$, occurs when ground-state dark matter, possessing sufficient kinetic energy, reaches the excited state through inelastic collisions with the target (endothermic inelastic scattering \cite{Li:2022acp}).
-The expression for $\chi_\pm\, p \to \chi_\mp\, p$ is given by
+which indicates that $Z^\prime$ couples solely to protons.
+Consequently, $Z^\prime$ mediates spin-dependent (SD) inelastic scattering between the Majorana dark matter and protons.
+This interaction can be categorized into two types: exothermic inelastic scattering ($\chi_+ p \rightarrow \chi_- p$) \cite{Graham:2010ca, Li:2022acp} and endothermic inelastic scattering ($\chi_- p \rightarrow \chi_+ p$) \cite{Li:2022acp}.
+The differential cross section for $\chi_\pm p \rightarrow \chi_\mp p$ is given by